deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Moj was looking down at the phone in his hand.
 “Nice that you two get along so well now, but it seems Trrrk’k wants us on the bridge.”

 “We’re due to arrive today, right?”
-Wild asked.
+Wilde asked.

 “We just did.”

 “Shit, why didn’t you tell me?
 I wanted to see this thing from the outside!”
-Wild hung his own towel up and bolted out the door, leaving Moj and Bruuk behind.
+Wilde hung his own towel up and bolted out the door, leaving Moj and Bruuk behind.

 Moj click-chirped a noise that Bruuk thought meant something like amusement at a grown child’s antics.
 “Just a space station,” he commented.
 “See one, see them all.”